datopian/playbook/culture/README.md

 * **Great**: we see people as possibilities and as able to achieve more than they (or we) can imagine
 * **Curious**: we want to test, discover, explore, take apart and be awed and wondrous
 * **Creative**: we want to build, develop, scaffold and innovate
 * **More than mind**: we are more than our thoughts or feelings.
-Just like we have a body, we have our thoughts and feeling but we aren't them.
+Just like we have a body, we have our thoughts and feeling but we aren't just them.

-In short, we believe all have "buddha-nature" (or christ-nature or ...) and it is there to be unlocked (not made!).[^mirror]
+In short, we believe we all have "buddha-nature"[^buddha-nature] and it is there to be unlocked (not made!).[^mirror]

+[^buddha-nature]: Or, if you prefer, christ-nature etc etc

 [^mirror]: From Philip Kapleau's Three Pillars of Zen: